CumulusNetworks/docs/content/cumulus-netq-52/NVLink-Management/Collect-KPIs.md

 ## Apply Filters

-The REST API supports filtering based on health or inventory information.
+The REST API supports filtering based on health, inventory, and time ranges.
 To use these filters, append the filter parameter to the endpoint, for example `kpis?filter=HEALTH`.
 Refer to the {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/netq-nvlink-api-510/" text="Swagger API">}} for a complete list of available filters.

 {{< expand "cURL example with filtering" >}}

-Make a GET request to the `/v1/kpis` endpoint using a filter:
+The following example filters devices according to their health status:
 ```
 curl --request GET --url https://<ip_address>/nmx/v1/kpis?filter=SWITCH_HEALTH --user "<username>:<password>" --insecure
 ```